-LHA is not responsible or liable to the landlord/owner or any other person for the family's behavior or suitability for tenancy.
-LHA is responsible for determining eligibility based on applicant's income and criminal record.
+Louisiana Housing Authority (LHA) is not responsible or liable to the owner/landlord or any other person for the family's behavior or suitability for tenancy.
+Louisiana Housing Authority (LHA) is responsible for determining eligibility based on applicant's income and criminal record.

-The LHA must provide the landlord/owner with the family's current and prior address (as shown in LHA's records) and the name(s) and addressees) (if known by the LHA) of the family's current and previous landlords.
-The LHA shall provide no other applicant information to owners.
+Louisiana Housing Authority (LHA) must provide the owner/landlord with the family's current and prior address (as shown in Louisiana Housing Authority (LHA)'s records) and the name(s) and addressees) (if known by Louisiana Housing Authority (LHA)) of the family's current and previous landlords.
+Louisiana Housing Authority (LHA) shall provide no other applicant information to owners.

-The LHA must provide the applicant a description of the LHA policy on providing information to owners.
-The LHA must also provide the same type of information to all owners.
+Louisiana Housing Authority (LHA) must provide the applicant a description of Louisiana Housing Authority (LHA) policy on providing information to owners.
+Louisiana Housing Authority (LHA) must also provide the same type of information to all owners.

-b.
-The owner is responsible for screening and selection of the family to occupy the landlord/owner's unit, provided that the owner may not deny assistance to a current or former victim of domestic violence, dating violence, stalking or sexual assault, if otherwise qualified, and the screening and selection process does not violate local, state or federal fair housing laws, and provided further that the owner provides reasonable accommodations as required.
-A participating owner must make housing available without regard to actual or perceived sexual orientation, gender identity, or marital status and may inquire about sexual orientation or gender identity only if needed for determining the number of bedrooms to which a household may be entitled.

-When screening families, the landlord/owner may consider a family's tenancy history.
-Owners', however, are reminded that the target population for this program are persons who are likely to have poor tenancy histories.
+- B. The owner is responsible for screening and selection of the family to occupy the owner/landlord's unit, provided that the owner may not deny assistance to a current or former victim of domestic violence, dating violence, stalking or sexual assault, if otherwise qualified, and the screening and selection process does not violate local, state or federal fair housing laws, and provided further that the owner provides reasonable accommodations as required.
+A participating owner must make housing available without regard to actual or perceived sexual orientation, gender identity, or marital status and may inquire about sexual orientation or gender identity only if needed for determining the number of bedrooms to which a household may be entitled. - C. When screening families, the owner/landlord may consider a family's tenancy history.
+Owners, however, are reminded that the target population for this program are persons who are likely to have poor tenancy histories.
 It is for this reason that the program makes available tenancy supports and social services to all tenants.

-2) Family briefing on acceptance of offer
+2) Family Briefing on Acceptance of Offer:

-When a family accepts an offer for PBV assistance, the LHA will give the family an oral briefing.
+When a family accepts an offer for Project-Based Voucher (PBV) assistance, Louisiana Housing Authority (LHA) will give the family an oral briefing.
 The briefing must include information on how the program works and the responsibilities of the family and owner.
-In addition to the oral briefing, the LHA will provide a briefing packet that explains how the total tenant payment for a family is determined, the family obligations under the program, and applicable fair housing information.
+In addition to the oral briefing, Louisiana Housing Authority (LHA) will provide a briefing packet that explains how the total tenant payment for a family is determined, the family obligations under the program, and applicable fair housing information.

-3) Leasing
+3. Leasing:

-During the term of the HAP contract, the owner must lease contract units to eligible families that have been approved by the LHA.
-The contract unit leased to the family must be leased in the appropriate size unit of the family, based on LHA's subsidy standards.
+During the term of the HAP contract, the owner must lease contract units to eligible families that have been approved by Louisiana Housing Authority (LHA).
+The contract unit leased to the family must be leased in the appropriate size unit of the family, based on Louisiana Housing Authority (LHA)'s subsidy standards.